2026 Los Angeles elections: District 7

 The 7th district is located in the northern San Fernando Valley and includes the neighborhoods of Sylmar, Lake View Terrace, Sunland-Tujunga, Pacoima, Arleta and Mission Hills.
 The incumbent is Monica Rodriguez, who was first elected in 2017 and re-elected in 2022.
-Rodriguez has not yet filed for a reelection campaign, with the Los Angeles Times speculating that she may run for Mayor or City Controller instead.
+The Los Angeles Times speculated that she may run for Mayor or City Controller, but she later filed for re-election.
+She ran unopposed in the primary after no one filed a petition to challenge her, and was the only city councilmember to run unopposed in the election.